gradio-app/gradio/guides/03_building-with-blocks/01_blocks-and-event-listeners.md

 output = gr.Textbox(label="Output", interactive=True)
 ```

-_Note_: You might ask what happens if a Gradio component is neither an input nor an output.
+_Note_: What happens if a Gradio component is neither an input nor an output?
 If a component is constructed with a default value, then it is presumed to be displaying content and is rendered non-interactive.
 Otherwise, it is rendered interactive.
+Again, this behavior can be overridden by specifying a value for the `interactive` property.

 ## Types of Event Listeners